iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ![Example data.](/images/localminimum/figure_0.png)

-Consider using a model with relatively small modelling power - a single Gaussian.
-In our case such model has only 2 parameters: mean and deviation.
-It is computationally tractable to perform a brute force search over the two parameters and thus find the best possible placement of the Gaussian:
+Consider using a model consisting of a single Gaussian.
+Such model has only 2 parameters: mean and deviation.
+It is computationally tractable to perform a brute force search over parameters and thus to recover the best possible placement of the Gaussian:

 ![Example local minimum for data fitting with 1 Gaussian.](/images/localminimum/figure_0.5.png)

 In the above figure and in the next ones, red dot denotes the mean of the Gaussian.

-Now consider that instead of one Gaussian our model consists of four Gaussians.
+Now consider that instead of one Gaussian our model is a sum of four Gaussians.
-As the number of parameters of our model increases, a simple approach of enumeration rapidly becomes intractable, and thus methods like gradient descent are used, which frequently lead to a local minimum.
+As the number of parameters of our model increases, a simple approach of enumeration rapidly becomes intractable, and thus methods like gradient descent are used instead, which frequently lead to a local minimum.
 For example, the following model is example of a local minimum achieved with the gradient descent:

 ![Example local minimum for data fitting with 4 Gaussians.](/images/localminimum/figure_1.png)